hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/openapi-generator-version-locatoin.png "Stable version for the openAPI generator project")

 In this blog, let's look at the painless and simplest application of the openAPI generator, that is using the JAR file.
-Actually using JAR file doesn't require deployment at all.
+Actually using JAR file doesn't require installation at all.
 The JAR file can be downloaded and executed directly from the command lines.
 The requirement for executing the JAR file is that your workstation must be deployed with JAVA runtime 8 (JRE) at a minimum.

 For more information about the deployment of JAVA runtime executables based on the operating system of your workstation, please take a look at the installation page from the JAVA website: <https://www.java.com/en/download/help/download_options.html>

 The JAR file for this openAPI generator is available at Maven.org.
 You can download it from the following location: <https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/5.4.0/openapi-generator-cli-5.4.0.jar>.
 Below , you will find the syntax required to download the openAPI generator JAR files from the corresponding workstation: